1912–13 United States Senate elections: Beginning of the first session, April 7, 1913

-Complete list of races
+Race summaries

 Special elections during the 62nd Congress

 In these special elections, the winners were seated in the 62nd Congress during 1912 or before March 4, 1913; ordered by election date.

 Races leading to the 63rd Congress

 In these regular elections, the winner was seated on March 4, 1913; ordered by state.

 All of the elections involved the Class 2 seats.

 Early election to the following Congress

 In this early general election, the winner was seated in the 64th Congress, starting March 4, 1915.

 Elections during the 63rd Congress

 In these elections (some special, some merely late), the winners were seated in 1913 after March 4.

 Some of those five elections late and some special, some by legislatures before ratification of the amendment and some popularly thereafter: